qifengzhou/Technical-Documentation-Page/README.txt

 I am personally strongly recommend this book if you are curious about streaming systems, which has been becoming more and more important those days.
 You can get a glance of the book at https://qifengzhou.github.io/Technical-Documentation-Page/

+This project is part of the freeCodeCamp Responsive Web Design Certification, toward the Full-stack Web Development Certification.